kchenturtles/PassionfruitKitchen/content/posts/vegetarian-gua-bao.md

 <div style="background-color: white; padding-left:2em; border-width:3px; border-color:lavenderblush; margin-top:0;">
  <div><h2 style = "margin-top:1em; margin-bottom:0;" >Ingredients</h2></div>

+- 1 lb shiitake, king oyster, or white button mushrooms, sliced
-- 2 tbsp butter, divided
+- 2 tbsp oyster sauce
-- 2 cloves garlic, minced
-- 1 tbsp tomato paste (optional)
+- 1 tbsp soy sauce
-- 1/2 cup white wine
+- 12 steamed white gua bao buns
-- 14 oz crushed tomatoes, tomato sauce, or tomato puree
-- 2 1/2 cups vegetable broth or chicken stock
-- 1 lb penne pasta
-- 1 to 1 1/2 cups evaporated milk or cream
-- Parmesan cheese (optional)
+- 2 cucumbers, sliced into fine spears
+- Hoisin sauce, for serving

 |   |    |
 | :--- | :--- |
 | <div><h2 style = "margin-top:1em; margin-bottom:0;" >Instructions</h2></div>|   |

-1. In a large pot over medium heat, melt 1 tbsp butter.
-Add garlic and saute until fragrant.
+1. In a large skillet over high heat, sear the mushrooms and saute until the water has evaporated.
-2. Add tomato paste and stir until slightly darkened in color, 1 minute
-3. Add in white wine to deglaze the pan.
-Pour in tomatoes and broth.
-Turn up the heat to high and bring to a boil.
+2. Add the soy sauce and oyster sauce to the mushrooms and toss to coat.
-4. When the broth is at a boil, add in the penne pasta.
-Cook until beginning to soften and the liquid has begun to reduce, 6-7 minutes.
-5. Add in the evaporated milk and cook until the pasta is al dente.
-6. To finish, add in the second tbsp of butter and Parmesan cheese to taste.
+3. To assemble a gua bao, add the mushrooms, sliced cucumbers, and hoisin sauce into a bun.
-7. Enjoy!
+4. Enjoy!

 |   |    |
 | :--- | :--- |
 | <div><h2 style = "margin-top:1em; margin-bottom:0;" >Notes</h2></div>|   |

 This recipe is vegetarian.
-To make it vegan, you can use a vegan pasta and vegan cream – the recipe will work the same.
+To make it vegan, you can use vegan buns!

 </div>
 </div>